nickrandolph/old-wpf-blog/09-CollectionViewSourceSample/README.md

 I will show you two ways of syncing the selection of two data bound ListBoxes.

 In the first solution, I will create a custom view over the collection and bind both ListBoxes to it.
 Views track the current item of their underlying collection, and allow us to sort, group and filter their items.
-CollectionViewSource is a new class introduced in September CTP that makes it possible to create a custom view in markup.
+CollectionViewSource is a new class that makes it possible to create a custom view in markup.
 Because the custom view created tracks the current item of the collection, and currency and selection are in sync in this scenario, binding both ListBoxes to the same view causes their selected items to be in sync.

 	<Window.Resources>
 		<local:GreekGods x:Key="source" />